 - It has been estimated that feeding 9 billion people by mid-century will require between 70% and 100% more grain to be produced than was produced in 2010.
 This would require faster yield improvement than in the past, even while land and water resources are more restricted.

 - Whether the peak human population is below 10 billion or over 12 billion will make a big difference to whether they can be adequately fed without further damaging the environment.
 Currently, we are heading for well over 12 billion.

 - About 40% of pregnancies are unintended.
 Over 200 million women want to avoid pregnancy but aren’t using effective contraception.

 - Through the 1970s and ’80s, voluntary family planning programs were very effective in reducing birth rates fast, regardless of extreme poverty and low education levels, and without forced ‘population control’.
 Catholic, Islamic, Buddhist and Hindu countries have had successful programs.
 Examples are South Korea, Thailand, Costa Rica, Sri Lanka, Bangladesh, Iran, Tunisia and the Maldives.

 - No such national program exists today.
 Family planning now gets only around 0.4% of international aid.
-The development industry either insists that population growth is not relevant to development, or that it is economic development in Africa, girls’ education and infant mortality rates that determine family size decisions, not family planning programs.
+The development industry either insists that population growth is not relevant to development, or that birth rates decline due to economic development, girls’ education and infant mortality rates, not family planning programs.
 These beliefs are not supported in evidence.
 They are impeding development by undermining support for voluntary family planning.